We've put together information on wellbeing support, guidance and links to resources you can access over the winter break.

 The Citizen’s Advice Bureau can help with a wide range of matters including benefits, money, work, housing and immigration.
 They have a variety of contact options from phone, live chat and in-person centres.

-Take a virtual tour of Made in Arts London’s Iridescent exhibition, currently on display at TM Lighting Gallery until 7th January 2022.
+Take a virtual tour of Made in Arts London’s Iridescent exhibition.
 Browse works by over 40 different UAL artists from the comfort of your home!
 Click here to take the virtual tour.